Mbah-Javis/Vision/README.md

 # Vision

-An app that uses <code><tflite</code> for object recognition, google speecht to text engine and text to speech
+An app that uses <code>tflite</code> for object recognition, google speech to text engine and text to speech

 <h3>How to add it to your android studio projects</h3>
 <ol>